Country Profile: Northern Mariana Islands

 Transportation

-Transportation in the Northern Mariana Islands includes 4 airports and 3 ports, facilitating travel and trade, with Saipan being the primary hub.
+Transportation within the Northern Mariana Islands includes four airports and several ports, facilitating both domestic and international travel and trade.

 Communications